Taeyang: 2017–2021: White Night, second world tour and mandatory military service

 In January 2017, YG Entertainment announced that Taeyang is working on his new album, alongside solo concerts.
 Taeyang commenced his second world tour, White Night, with stadium concerts in Japan.
 The first two shows were held at Chiba Marine Stadium and were attended by 50,000 people, which was followed by two shows at Kobe Sports Park Baseball Stadium.
 The tour is set to visit 19 cities around the world, including stops in North America, with concerts in eight cities across Canada and the United States.

 Taeyang's third studio album, White Night, was released on August 16, 2017, with dual lead singles "Darling" and "Wake Me Up".
 "Darling" became a Top 10 hit on the Gaon Digital Chart while "Wake Me Up" managed to chart at number five on Billboards World Digital Songs.
 Additionally, the album debuted at number one on the Billboards World Digital Albums, and remained the following week atop this chart, making Taeyang the second solo K-Pop artist to have an album do so.
 In South Korea's Gaon Album Chart, the album peaked at number three, with over 57,000 copies sold in August.

 On September, it was announced that Taeyang will appear on the upcoming JTBC survival audition program Mix Nine as a judge.
 Taeyang was revealed as one of the cast members of tvN's new variety program, Livin' the Double Life, along with CL and Oh Hyuk.
 Taeyang began his 21 months of mandatory military service on March 12, 2018, by entering the 6th Infantry Division's boot camp in Cheorwon, Gangwon Province as an active duty soldier.
 He was discharged on November 10, 2019, along with fellow BigBang member, Daesung.

 2022–present: New label and Down to Earth

 In December, Taeyang signed a contract with YG Entertainment's affiliate, The Black Label and Interscope Records for representation outside of Asia.
 On January 13, 2023, he released the single titled "Vibe" featuring Jimin of BTS.
 On March 28, The Black Label confirmed that Taeyang would make a comeback in April.
 On April 12, Taeyang announced his second extended play Down to Earth to be released on April 25, with lead single "Seed" and B-side track "Shoong!" featuring Lisa of Blackpink.

+On April 1, 2026, Taeyang announced his return to solo activities after about three years.